Name Changing Token (NCT) Price Tops $0.0802 on Top Exchanges

-Name Changing Token (CURRENCY:NCT) traded flat against the dollar during the 24-hour period ending at 0:00 AM ET on January 25th.
-Name Changing Token has a total market capitalization of $3.16 million and approximately $122,319.00 worth of Name Changing Token was traded on exchanges in the last 24 hours.
-One Name Changing Token coin can now be bought for approximately $0.0802 or 0.00000141 BTC on major exchanges.
-Over the last week, Name Changing Token has traded flat against the dollar.
+Name Changing Token (CURRENCY:NCT) traded flat against the US dollar during the 24-hour period ending at 22:00 PM ET on January 26th.
+One Name Changing Token coin can currently be bought for $0.0802 or 0.00000141 BTC on popular exchanges.
+Name Changing Token has a market capitalization of $3.16 million and approximately $122,319.00 worth of Name Changing Token was traded on exchanges in the last 24 hours.
+Over the last week, Name Changing Token has traded flat against the US dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.